pablonudel/holbertonschool-printf/README.md

-# Project Function _printf
+# Project Function _printf 🤖

-## 1. Overview
+## 1. Overview 📚

 The _printf project aims to recreate a simplified version of the printf function in C. This function is designed to display formatted output on the screen using a format string along with additional arguments.

 The primary goal of this project is to learn how to handle multiple arguments within a function, organize your code efficiently, and develop clean, maintainable coding practices.
-## 2. The compile command
+## 2. The compile command ⬇️

 to compile the program we must use this compiler:

-`gcc -Wall -Wextra -Werror -pedantic -std=gnu89 -Wno-format *.c
+`gcc -Wall -Wextra -Werror -pedantic -std=gnu89 -Wno-format *.c'
-##  3. Requirements
+##  3. Requirements 📝

-Here’s a summarized version of the general requirements for your project:
+* Here’s a summarized version of the general requirements for your project:

 * Allowed Editors: `vi`, `vim`, `emacs`.

 * Compilation Environment: Ubuntu 20.04 LTS with gcc using the

-flags: gcc -Wall -Werror -Wextra -pedantic -std=gnu89.

 * File Format: All files must end with a new line.